TheLeopard65

 # Nmap done at Wed Jul 9 08:12:24 2025 -- 1 IP address (1 host up) scanned in 125.94 seconds

-• This suggests it's not behind a Firewall/Reverse proxy, could be the WSL.
+• This suggested that it was not behind a Firewall/Reverse proxy, but could be WSL.

-• The tester then added the IP-Address to the /etc/hosts file on the attacker system.
+• I then added the IP-Address to the /etc/hosts file on the attacker system.

-HackTheBox Voleur Machine - Assumed Breach Macine Initial Information
+Hack-The-Box Voleur Machine - Assumed Breach Initial User Information

-• The tester then executed the enum4linux-ng tool with the given credential against the domain voleur.htb.
+• I then executed the enum4linux-ng tool with the given credential against the domain voleur.htb.

-• But kept getting authentication error message from netexec using the credential provided.
+• But I kept getting authentication error message from netexec using the credential provided.

 ┌──(kali@kali)-[~/HTB/Voleur]